incentivai/quickchat-ai-mcp/README.md

 # Quickchat AI MCP server

-The Quickchat AI MCP (Model Context Protocol) server allows you to let anyone plug in your Quickchat AI Agent into their favourite AI app such as Claude Desktop, Cursor, VS Code or Windsurf.
+The [Quickchat AI](https://quickchat.ai) MCP ([Model Context Protocol](https://modelcontextprotocol.io/)) server allows you to let anyone plug in your Quickchat AI Agent into their favourite AI app such as Claude Desktop, Cursor, VS Code, Windsurf and [more](https://modelcontextprotocol.io/clients#feature-support-matrix).

 ## Quickstart
-1. Create a Quickchat AI account and start a 7-day trial of any plan.
+1. Create a [Quickchat AI account](https://app.quickchat.ai) and start a 7-day trial of any plan.
 2. Set up your AI's Knowledge Base, capabilities and settings.
-3. Go to the MCP page to activate your MCP, give it Name, Description and (optional) Command.
-They are important, AI apps need to understand when to contact your AI, what its capabilities and knowledge are.
+3. Go to the MCP page to activate your MCP.
+Give it **Name**, **Description** and (optional) **Command**.
+They are important - AI apps need to understand when to contact your AI, what its capabilities and knowledge are.
 4. That's it!
 Now you're ready to test your Quickchat AI via any AI app and show it to the world!

 <p align="center">